 Guy and Baba, the founders of Hammerfest, are intrigued by the short attention span and selectivity of consumers.
 People are less willing to hear brand messages and want to decide for themselves what content they consume, as well as when and where.
 We all watch Netflix whenever we want, buy Spotify memberships (mainly because we want to avoid commercials) and change channels when the endless commercial block makes its way.
 We’re very selective when it comes to spending our time, and that’s a good thing.

 Time is money and money is time

 Time is the most valuable thing we have, so it’s no surprise that we like to spend it wisely.
 For Hammerfest, this is an opportunity to challenge brands to create content that’s actually worthy of people’s time.
 We believe that brands can create meaningful brand experiences if they’re willing to develop content thats worth people’s time first, and money second.
-That’s exactly what we do: creating time-worthy (social media) advertising.
-Whether it’s coming up with kick ass Facebook posts, day-to-day community management, interactive online games or social-media-proof videos.
+That’s exactly what we do: creating time-worthy social media advertising.
+It doesn’t matter what you need: a kick ass Facebook post, day-to-day community management, interactive online games or social-media-proof videos.
 We love creating content that makes people feel like your brand is worth their time.